HACKERALERT/Picocrypt/README.md

 For key checking and CRCs, SHA3_512 (standardized Keccak) is used.
 Before decrypting, Picocrypt checks whether the password is correct by comparing <i>the derived key</i> to a SHA3_512 hash stored in the encrypted file.
 SHA3 is the latest standard for hashing recommended by the NIST.
 It's a modern and well-designed hash function that's open-source, unpatented, and royalty-free.

 XChaCha20-Poly1305, Argon2, and SHA3 are well recognized within the cryptography community and are all considered to be mature and future-proof.

-Let me get this clear: <i>I did not write the crypto for Picocrypt</i>.
-Instead, I followed cryptography's number one rule: <i>Don't roll your own crypto</i>.
+<i>I did not write the crypto for Picocrypt</i>.
 Picocrypt uses two Python libraries, <code>argon2-cffi</code> and <code>pycryptodome</code>, both of which are well known and popular within the Python community.
 Picocrypt also uses Python's standard <code>hashlib</code> for SHA3_512.
 For people who want to know how Picocrypt handles the crypto, or for the paranoid, here is a breakdown of how Picocrypt protects your data:

 <ol>
 	<li>A 16-byte salt (for Argon2) and a 24-byte nonce (for XChaCha20) is generated using a CSPRNG (Python's <code>os.urandom()</code>)</li>